-A developmental screen should to be completed before this visit.
-Please let us know if your child has any exposure to lead or you're worried about the iron in her diet.
+A developmental screen should be completed before this visit.
+We ask parents to complete a screening for social determinants of health form to provide the best care for your child.
+Please let us know if your child has any exposure to lead or you're worried about the iron in their diet.
 Immunizations include: DTaP-Polio & MMR-V (Measles, Mumps, Rubella and Varicella).
-Fever and a rash that can look like measles, mumps, rubella, or varicella can occur 1-3 weeks after vaccination.
-Flu vaccine may be given at this visit, if in season.
+Fever and a rash that can look like measles, mumps, rubella, or varicella can occur 5 days - 3 weeks after vaccination.
+Flu and COVID vaccines may be given at this visit, if in season.
 See our Medication Dosing Guide for dosing of acetaminophen and ibuprofen.